ddvk/rmapi/README.md

 - [x] list files and directories
 - [x] move around directories
 - [x] download a specific file
-- [x] download a directory and all its files and subdiretores recursively
+- [x] download a directory and all its files and subdirectories recursively
 - [x] create a directory
 - [x] delete a file or a directory
 - [x] move/rename a file or a directory